humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-27-data-uris-explained.md

   * Safari (all versions)
   * Internet Explorer 8+ &#8211; data URIs must be smaller than 32k

-Since data URIs are not supported in IE prior to version 8, you need to decide whether or not it&#8217;s worthwhile to serve alternate content to those browsers (read [Stoyan&#8217;s post][2]).
+Since data URIs are not supported in IE prior to version 8, you need to decide whether or not it's worthwhile to serve alternate content to those browsers (read [Stoyan's post][2]).

 ## Conclusion